 Mississippi Special Warranty Deed Form

-A Mississippi special warranty deed transfers a property title from a grantor to a grantee with a limited warranty.
-This warranty gives the grantee (buyer) the grantor’s promise that there are no title defects from their ownership period, and that if any claims from this time do come to light, the grantor will defend the grantee’s rights as title holder.
+A Mississippi special warranty deed transfers a property title from a grantor to a grantee with a limited warranty that there are no title defects from the grantor’s ownership period.
+If any such claims do come to light, the grantor will be responsible for defending the grantee against them.

-A Mississippi special warranty deed transfers a property title from a grantor to a grantee with a limited warranty.
-This warranty gives the grantee (buyer) the grantor’s promise that there are no title defects from their ownership period, and that if any claims from this time do come to light, the grantor will defend the grantee’s rights as title holder.
+A Mississippi special warranty deed transfers a property title from a grantor to a grantee with a limited warranty that there are no title defects from the grantor’s ownership period.
+If any such claims do come to light, the grantor will be responsible for defending the grantee against them.

 1. Home »